appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 import SocatConfiguration from '@site/docs/self-hosted-appcircle/configure-server/\_socat-configuration.mdx';
 import NetavarkConfiguration from '@site/docs/self-hosted-appcircle/configure-server/\_podman-netavark-configuration.mdx';
 import FirewalldConfiguration from '@site/docs/self-hosted-appcircle/configure-server/\_firewalld-configuration.mdx';
+import UFWConfiguration from '@site/docs/self-hosted-appcircle/configure-server/\_ufw-configuration.mdx';
 import SwapConfiguration from '@site/docs/self-hosted-appcircle/configure-server/\_swap-configuration.mdx';
 import DowntimeCaution from '@site/docs/self-hosted-appcircle/configure-server/\_appcircle-server-downtime-caution.mdx';

 ## Overview

 A Demilitarized Zone (DMZ) in networking is a segment of an internal network that is exposed to external networks, typically over the internet.
 By isolating Appcircle DMZ server from the internal network, you ensure that it remains secure.

 This is particularly useful when users need to access Testing Distribution and Enterprise App Store but not all features for business operations within the private network.